MeToo movement in China

-The #MeToo movement (Chinese: #WoYeShi) emerged in China shortly after it originated in the United States.
-In mainland China, online MeToo posts were slowed by government censorship.
+The #MeToo movement (Chinese: #WoYeShi) spread to Mainland China shortly after its rise in the United States.
+Online discussions related to the subject were subjected to censorship, with the tags #Metoo and #MetooinChina being blocked on Weibo, a popular Chinese social media.
 To avoid the censorship, Chinese women using the #MeToo hashtag on social media began using bunny and bowl-of-rice emojis; "rice bunny" is pronounced mi-tu in Chinese.
 Feminist activist Xiao Qiqi originated the use of rice-bunny emojis for the movement.
+Another alternative is “River Crab” which indicates censorship.
+Generally, the #Metoo movement was only accessible to elite women and urban women.